 Donations large or small are welcome, and can be made anonymously.
 Most of all we humbly request your prayers!

 Provided texts for the Orthodox Spirituality Reading Group are The Orthodox Study Bible, based on the Septuagint and New King James texts, from Thomas Nelson Publishers, and The Law of God: An Introduction to Orthodox Christianity by the New Martyr Fr.
 Daniel Syosev, the latter a popular Church-approved book for education in the faith in Russia, newly translated into English (Fr.
 Daniel Syosev was a well-known evangelist in Russia who was martyred in 2009).
-We will be examining this month the Book of Exodus, Chapter 13 on.
 No prior attendance, knowledge, or reading is needed; reading materials will be shared at the discussion.
 If you would like your own copy of The Orthodox Study Bible, see here, or of the commentary book, see here, or let us know and we can supply you with copies.

 About our Parish